Phase 2 of the Comprehensive Review of BC Hydro

 The Ministry of Energy, Mines and Petroleum Resources has worked with BC Hydro; energy industry experts with extensive experience in North American utility operation, technology, regulation and electricity markets; and the Ministry of Environment and Climate Change Strategy, to produce the interim report.

-The report describes the scope, context and work-to-date for Phase 2 of the Review and presents a number of ideas for discussion, including:
+The interim report describes the scope, context and work-to-date for Phase 2 of the Review and presents a number of ideas for discussion, including:

 - optional rate designs to encourage the shift from fossil fuels to electricity in our vehicles, homes and businesses and achieve the emissions reduction targets in CleanBC;